 Myoclonus can be the cause of significant disability with impairment in activities of daily living and maybe depressive symptoms.
 This results from jerky movements occurring during rest, with muscle activation or by external stimuli as sound resulting in interference with performing or starting the desired correct movement for a specific task.

-A neurologist best manages patients with myoclonus.
 When a primary caregiver or nurse practitioner comes across a patient with a movement disorder, referral to a neurologist is recommended as the differential diagnosis is broad and the treatments do vary for each disorder.
+The interprofessional team may consist of a neurologist, neurosurgeon, neuroscience nurse, and a pharmacist.
+The nurse can monitor patient response, provide education, and keep the team apprised of changes in patient status.
+The pharmacist should educate the patient about medication use, compliance, and side effects.
+The best outcomes will be achieved with a team approach.
+[Level 5]

 |||Badheka R,Barad NK,Sankhla CS, Pediatric movement disorders.
 Neurology India.
 2018 Mar-Apr [PubMed PMID: 29503328]|